-Communities in the UK with a school or charity receiving speeds of less than 30Mbps can apply for a grant to cover three quarters of the cost of the new fibre infrastructure, up to £30,000.
+Communities in the UK with a school or charity receiving speeds of less than 30Mbps could apply for a grant to cover three quarters of the cost of the new fibre infrastructure, up to £30,000.
 So, for example, if the cost for a so called 'gap-funded' solution that serves a school has been quoted as £40,000, the community would pay £10,000 and £30,000 would be funded from the grant.

 - Eligibility: the grant is available to UK communities where their Openreach proposal for a new co-funded fibre infrastructure serves a school or registered charity that has broadband speeds below 30Mbps

 - Level of award: the grant will cover three quarters of the cost of the new fibre infrastructure, up to £30,000.
 So for example, if the cost for a gap funded solution that serves a school or charity has been quoted as £40,000, the community would pay £10,000 and £30,000 would be funded from the grant.

 - Period of award: Grants are made subject to a contract being signed within three months of the date of the offer letter.